Slavic Languages and Literatures

 Combined Ph.D.
 Program with Film and Media Studies

-The Department of Slavic Languages and Literatures also offers, in conjunction with the Film and Media Studies Program, a combined Ph.D. in Slavic Languages and Literatures and Film and Media Studies.
+The Department of Slavic Languages and Literatures also offers, in conjunction with the Film and Media Studies Program, a combined Ph.D. in Slavic and Eurasian Literatures and Cultures and Film and Media Studies.
 For further details, see Film and Media Studies in this bulletin and the department’s website.
 Applicants to the combined program must indicate on their application that they are applying both to Film and Media Studies and to Slavic Languages and Literatures.
 All documentation within the application should include this information.

 Master's Degrees